queryluke/masseffect-5e/static/data/class_features/biotic_maneuvers_1.md

 id: biotic_maneuvers_1
 name: Biotic Maneuvers
 ---
-At {{ level }} level, you learn maneuvers that are fueled by your barrier ticks.
+At {{ level }} level, you learn three maneuvers that are fueled by your barrier ticks.
 You can use only one maneuver per attack.
 Some of your maneuvers require your target to make a saving throw to resist the maneuver effects.
 The saving throw DC is 8 + your proficiency bonus + your spellcasting ability modifier.